 A young root of paper birch is shown in the illustration at right.
 It was stained with Trypan Blue as outlined above and shows an older section uncolonized by fungi and thus unstained giving rise to a new branch that has become heavily colonized.
 The outside of the root is ensheathed in a thick covering of hyphae called a mantle, visible in the picture as a dark blue border around the root.
 The mantle is outside the root and can often be removed as though it were a shell.
 It completely isolates the root from its environment so that all substances coming into that root must come from the fungus.
 Inside the mantle is a single layer of cells forming the epidermis, the outermost tissue of the root.
 In paper birch and several other species the epidermal cells become elongated and slanted to form a herringbone pattern following fungal colonization.
 Below the epidermis is a layer of cells forming the cortex of the root.
 The cortex varies in thickness according to the species of plant, ranging from one to several cells deep.
 The colonizing fungus grows between the cells of the epidermis, and often the cortex as well, and surrounds the individual cells, finally isolating them from one another.
 This network of enveloping hyphae surrounding epidermal and often cortical cells is called the Hartig net in honour of the nineteenth-century German biologist Robert Hartig who first observed it.
 The Hartig net is the interface between the fungus and the plant; it is the site of all nutrient and water exchanges between the two associates.
 Although the Hartig net surrounds the plant cells they do remain in contact with one another through microscopic strands called plasmodesmata.
 The centre of the root is taken up by the stele, the conducting system of the root.
 Water and nutrients passed by the fungus to the root are transported throughout the plant via the stele, itself composed to several parts.

-The picture below illustrates these relationships more clearly.
+The picture at right illustrates these relationships more clearly.
 It presents a narrow strip across a mycorrhizal root of Populus tremuloides, the trembling aspen.
-Comparing this picture with the one of paper birch you can see that the root tip would be at the bottom of the page.
+Comparing this picture with the one above of paper birch you can see that the root tip would be at the bottom of the page.
 At this higher magnification the compactly arranged hyphae of the mantle can be seen as well as the hyphae of the Hartig net surrounding the slanted epidermal cells.
 The cortex can be seen to be made up of more or less round cells while the stele is clearly formed of elongated cells.
 In the aspen and birch roots the Hartig net extends only into the epidermis, but in other species, white spruce for example, the cortex may also become involved.
 The location of the fungus within the root is under the control of the plant, which uses toxic phenolic compounds to limit growth of the hyphae.
 This can be observed in laboratory experiments where the same species of fungus is introduced into the roots of two species of plants; in one it may extend down into the cortex while in the other it may be restricted to the epidermis.

 Unlike the fungi forming arbuscular mycorrhizae, those forming ectomycorrhizae are exceedingly diverse.
 Several thousand species of these fungi are known and many are undoubtedly still waiting to be discovered.
 With such a diversity of fungi on hand, the root systems of large ectomycorrhizal plants may support dozens of fungal species.
 Moreover, at least once, and possibly more times in a year the root grows out from its mycorrhizal sheath and must be recolonized.
-The picture above left shows an aspen root growing out through the end of a mycorrhizal sheath, probably produced by the fungus Cenococcum geophilum.
+The picture at far left shows an aspen root growing out through the end of a mycorrhizal sheath, probably produced by the fungus Cenococcum geophilum.
 Although a little out of focus you can see that the emerging root tip is uncoloured and unstained, indicating that it was yet to be colonized.
-The picture above right shows an aspen root that has had three such growth spurts: the first of these resulting in colonization by a lightly staining but orginally colourless fungus, followed by two additional colonizations by a brown fungus.
+The picture in the right panel shows an aspen root that has had three such growth spurts: the first of these resulting in colonization by a lightly staining but orginally colourless fungus, followed by two additional colonizations by a brown fungus.
 It appears that the root was orginally colonized by the blue-staining species but that this was replaced by another species following a growth spurt.
 The third growth spurt simply resulted in recolonization by the brown species.
 These events suggest that as a root grows it may continue to associate with one species of fungus but it also has the opportunity to change partners.
 Numerous studies have shown that ectomycorrhizal fungi differ greatly from one another in their physiology and it is tempting to think that as a root extends out through the soil it is able to form an association with a fungus apprpriate to the particular conditions it encounters.

 The ability to form ectomycorrhizae is found in many families of fungi, but most commonly among members of the class Agaricomycotina of the Basidiomycota, especially those producing mushrooms and boletes.
 Most of the larger mushrooms you see in the forest have arisen from the networks of extra-radicular hyphae permiating the soil beneath your feet.
 The abundance of these mushrooms, their sheer weight and volume, attests to the magnitude of their activities.
 The energy and chemicals needed to build these mushrooms comes in great part from the trees, suggesting that the advantages a plant gains from mycorrhizae come at a cost.